 Standard My Art My Way residencies consist of teaching eight one-hour sessions.
 Teaching artists must complete lesson plans prior to each session and an evaluation at the end of residency, among other requirements outlined in individual letters of agreement.
 Residencies are not guaranteed for all artists in our registry as it is based on the specific needs of each county.
 Some teaching artists may receive multiple residencies in a school year, especially if they are willing to travel to neighboring counties.
 Click here for more information on the different types of residencies and their requirements.

-Residency Requirements and Forms:
+Teaching Artist Requirements and Forms: